MBtech/bbo-arena/README.md

 # bbo-arena
-**Note: This repository is being updated with the latest version of the code and the data.
+**Note: This repository is being updated with the latest version of the code to make it easy to use the optimization algorithms tested in our work.
+Meanwhile if you want to use the data accumulated for this work please take a look at the [Data section](#data).**

-Please contact Muhammad Bilal @ muhammad.bilal@uclouvain.be if you have any question.**
+Contact: Bilal @ muhammad.bilal@uclouvain.be

 This is the accompanying github repository for our research work: